cbeuw/Cloak/README.md

 4. [Configure the proxy program.](https://github.com/cbeuw/Cloak/wiki/Underlying-proxy-configuration-guides) Run `ck-client -c <path to ckclient.json> -s <ip of your server>`

 ## Support me
-If you find this project useful, donations are greatly appreciated!
+If you find this project useful, you can visit my [merch store](https://teespring.com/en-GB/stores/andys-scribble) which sells some of my designed t-shirts, phone cases, mugs and other bits and bobs; alternatively you can donate directly to me

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SAUYKGSREP8GL&source=url)